inklesspen/hephaestian/NOTES.md

  - use this to replace h1/h2/h3
  - full set: 9, 10, 12, 15, 18, 22, 26
 SA only supports sizes in custom titles so forget about it.

+libreoffice sometimes uses actual font tags, wtf.
+<font face="Gentium"><font size="5" style="font-size: 20pt">The Carpet Merchants</font></font>
+(this sample is copied from an old word doc)

+we're not supporting font size keywords, but if we were, https://drafts.csswg.org/css-fonts-3/#font-size-prop has helpful data

+TODO: migrate to neutrino 9 and/or away from neutrino then use git-revision-webpack-plugin and https://webpack.js.org/loaders/val-loader